1099 form: What is it used for?

 Does a 1099 form mean I have to pay taxes?

 Yes, form 1099 income is subject to tax.
-Whatever is shown on a Form 1099 will be shown on your return.
+Whatever is shown on a form 1099 will be shown on your return.
 Independent contractors must also contribute 15.3% of self-employment taxes to Social Security and Medicare.

 They also deduct business expenditures in order to reduce their net income to be taxed, such as office expenses, trips to customers or clients, or home office.

 In order to be in compliance so that they will not have to pay a penalty, independent contractors have to make the estimated taxes.
+They are subject to income tax and self employment tax on calendar-year basis and not lumpsum while paying tax.

 What happens if the 1099 form isn't filed or paid?